-With endless options for water sports, Goa is the ultimate beach destination for every traveler who loves to dabble in adventure.
+With endless options for water sports, Goa is the ultimate beach destination for every traveler who loves to dabble in an adventure.
 Also, the water sports in Goa (mostly) require participants to be accompanied by professionally trained instructors at all times.
-The quality is at par with International standards, although I’d suggest you take the norms seriously yourself and ask for the security procedure before signing up.
+The quality is at par with international standards, although I’d suggest you take the norms seriously yourself and ask for the security procedure before signing up.

 That’s all from me on Water Sports on Goa.
 Here’s hoping to experience some of the above thrill-inducing, adrenalin-pumping water adventures again very soon.
-Until then, let me know if you are in Goa and want to try these out, because I’m happy to help.
+Until then, let me know if you are in Goa and want to try these out because I’m happy to help.